vmware-tanzu/cartographer/site/content/docs/v0.0.6/about.md

 allows users to define all of the steps that an application must go through to create an image and Kubernetes configuration.
 Users achieve this with the Supply Chain abstraction ([Spec Reference](reference.md#clustersupplychain)).

-The supply chain consists of components that are specified via Templates.
+The supply chain consists of resources that are specified via Templates.
 Each template acts as a wrapper for existing Kubernetes resources and allows them to be used with Cartographer.
 There are currently four different types of templates that can be use in a Cartographer supply chain: